 For ›Neon‹ there are 3 styles with exactly the same metrics, so it is easily possible to apply different colors to the layers.

 There is a round alternative version of ›E‹, accessible by the OpenType feature Stylistic set 01.

 Babetta contains alternative versions for scandinavian diacritics and german umlauts.
 This feature is reachable by Stylistic set 03 in InDesign or the glyphs menu.

-New: Ligatures!
 The fonts contain a bunch of decorative ligatures.
 These can be accessed by the Discretionary ligatures feature.
 Especially the 2-letter-S-, 3-letter-S- and 4-letter-double-S-combinations are unique.
 But there is a lot more to combine!
 The wavy ›S‹ is hidden in the Stylistic set 02 and there is also a version for ›SS‹.

 Arrow feature: The fonts make it easy to create arrows with the keyboard.
 For an arrow to the right just type ->, arrow to the left is <-, arrow up is -^ and arrow down ^-.
 In the same manner it is easy to get a real copyright sign (C) or registered sign (R).
 This works with Discretionary ligatures feature, which must be switched on in the Adobe applications.

 A set of flower icons in every font is accessible via the glyph palette in InDesign.